NitiPiti/nexup-website/README.md

 ## License

 This project is for educational purposes.
-The design is inspired by DocuChat's website.

 ## Contributing